MessyScribbles/Medical-WebPortal-Solution/README.md

 Interaction: The Patient logs in using the credentials provided by the doctor.
 They can now view their medical file, request appointments, chat, or accept video calls initiated by the doctor.

-To view a demonstartio visit the video : https://youtu.be/2QCJRZo30FI

 I hope this project helps anyone looking to understand how to build complex React applications with Firebase integration.
 34add2264ec83422ce090d621aa83abbbd5e54f5